MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetstreamgettargetelement.md

 ## -returns

-Returns an ACXTARGETELEMENT ACX object that is associated with the specified circuit.
+Returns an ACXTARGETELEMENT ACX object that is associated with the specified stream.

 ## -remarks